gugacorchog/swipejobs/README.md

 ## Installation

-npm install (in command line)
+#### npm install

-To install the required dependencies for this app on your system.
+Run npm install in command line to install the required dependencies for this app on your system.

+#### npm start

+Run npm start to run the app in the local machine port 3000

 ## Demo